Statement of HHMI’s Research Philosophy

 This policy describes support provided to HHMI Investigators at host-based sites during a non-renewable phase-out period.
 In addition, it sets forth options for HHMI Investigators to receive a gift of research funding to their host institution at the end of an HHMI appointment.

 - Download HHMI's Investigator Phase-out and Gift Options Policy (revised November 12, 2018)

 Other Policies for Janelia Laboratories

-Janelia Research Campus Policy on Acceptance of Grants and Awards
+Janelia Research Campus Policy on Grants, Fellowships, and Awards